 Here is a rare photo of Kate in her fire gear.
 She is standing next to her husband; the two of them were on day 14 of a two week fire assignment in Wyoming.
 They met in 2009 while working together on the fire crew.

 This image is one of Kate’s favorite representing the landscape where she lives in Silverton, outside of Wallace, Idaho.
-It was taken a few summers ago, when Kate took an evening hike to one of her favorite lakes, which happens to be just a fifteen minute drive from our house.
+It was taken a few summers ago, when Kate took an evening hike to one of her favorite lakes, which happens to be just a fifteen minute drive from her house.

 Kate also engages with the landscape by maintaining a backyard garden.
 She sees it as an extension of her studio practice and an important part of her daily life.